The Best Restaurants Where to Eat in La Paz, Baja Mexico

 Giulietta E Romeo Heladeria

-Perfectly located near the malecón, it’s easy to grab a coffee and a grilled cheese before a tour or on your way out of the city or enjoy some ice cream in the evening.
+Perfectly located near the malecón, it’s easy to grab a coffee and a grilled cheese before a tour or on your way out of the city or an ice cream in the evening.
 Strolling the malecón after dinner, with ice cream is a favorite pastime in La Paz.

 GIULIETTA E ROMEO HELADERIA